790gradml/gradML/info/class_policy.md

 Ultimately, it is your responsibility to ensure that you personally understand the course material, so be sure you devote concentrated independent effort to solving all the problems.

 - You may use AI-assistants, such as co-pilot, for help with any coding assignments.
-- You may use large language models to assist with superficial grammatical corrections of your writing.
+- You may use large language models to assist with superficial grammatical corrections of your writing, but not to provide or suggest content.

-In both cases, you remain personally responsible for the originality, correctness and quality of your submissions.
+In all cases, you remain personally responsible for the originality, correctness and quality of your submissions.

 ## Cross-registration